Why is My Car Leaking Coolant?

 Fog is more common in the colder months and reduces visibility and gives an incorrect perception of your current driving speed.
 If you feel at any point that you are unsafe to drive or if visibility is so poor, make the choice to pull over on the side of the road and turn on your hazard lights.
 If the weather conditions are bad stay in your car and wait for the fog to dissipate.
 It is not easy to say how long that will take but it is always best to take the safe route when in dangerous weather while driving.

-If you must drive in the fog, here are some tips for you:
+If you must drive in the fog, following are some tips:

 • Use your low beam headlights, whether it is day or night.
 High beams will reflect light back at you in fog, making it even more difficult to see.
 Use fog lights if your vehicle has them.